citusdata/citus/src/backend/distributed/README.md

 - PostgreSQL executor
   - ExecutorRun_hook
     - Subplans are executed before regular execution
-    - CustomScan functions are invoked is part of overall scan tree
+    - CustomScan functions are invoked as part of overall scan tree
       - BeginCustomScan (which steps are included depends on the query)
         - Function calls & distribution column parameters are evaluated
         - Deferred shard pruning